movestore/SegmentPlot-Raster/README.md

 ### Parameters
 `grid`: Number of grid cells for the x- as well as y-axis of the raster plot.
 Only quadratic plots allowed.

 `meth`: Rasterisation method to use.
-The options are `fasterize` and `rasterize`.
-Both create raster objects of a set of location data.
-Fasterize is much faster, but uses a spatial buffer around the points, rasterize takes exact lines between locations but is slow for larger data sets.
+The options are `sf_rasterize`, `fasterize` and `rasterize`.
+All three create raster objects of a set of location data.
+Sf_rasterize is by far the fastest option, but only sums the number of individuals that have crossed or touched each cell.
+Fasterize differs in that it uses a spatial buffer around the points and does not sum by individuals.
+Rasterize takes exact lines between locations and sums the line lengths passing through each cell, but is slow for larger data sets.

 ### Null or error handling:
 **Parameter `grid`:** The default grid size is 50,000.
 If this value does not fit the data, usually only one giant grid cell is determiend, a warning is given.
 If the grid size is too large, the analyses might take a very long time.

 **Parameter `meth`:** For the Radiobutton options no error or null input for `method`are possible.
-Long run times are possible for `rasterize`.
+Long run times are possible for `rasterize` and `fasterize`.

 **Data:** For the use in further Apps, the input data set is returned.